A little bit of context: the energy authority (ARERA)

 |

-Gas Supplay Chain in Italy
+Gas supply chain in Italy

-Name | Info |
+| Name | Info |

 |

-*price for kWh on weekends, holidays and all days, from 7.00 pm to 8.00 Price is referring only to the energy component and is locked for one year (excluding VAT and taxes) |
+*Price per kWh on weekends, holidays and every day from 7:00 PM to 8:00 AM.
+Prices refer to the energy component only and are locked for one year (VAT and taxes excluded). |

 |

-*Price is referring only to the energy component and is locked for one year (excluding VAT and taxes) |
+*Prices refer to the energy component only and are locked for one year (VAT and taxes excluded). |